axelarnetwork/axelar-core/docs/cli/axelard_set-genesis-tss.md

 ```
       --ack-period int   time period in blocks for tss to emit the event asking validators to send acknowledgments for keygen/sign
-      --ack-window int   time period in blocks for validators to submit their acknowledgements after the event is received
   -h, --help             help for set-genesis-tss
 ```